 I get my best ideas in the barn as I groom my horse, Nifty.
-The dogs keep a careful distance as I lift a hoof, scrape it out, then move on to the next one.
+The dogs keep a careful distance as I lift a hoof and scrape it out, then move on to the next one.
 The repetition soothes me.
 I begin to dream of women like me: restless women on the edge, women who have been wounded but want to trust that love can last forever, and that being sentimental sometimes is not contemptible, and that good men are not so hard to find if you keep slogging along, seeking a melody to fit your words.
 So that’s who and what I write about: restless women searching.
 Please slog along with us.
 Love, Christine

-News flash!
+News!
 Book 2 The Rage of Plum Blossoms was selected by Kindle Scout and will be published on Sept 27.
 The paperback will be published mid-October.
 Thanks to all readers!
+Much gratitude.
 Love, Christine

 Perfection is tricky, especially when it’s not real—and it never is.